andrewvanleuven/website/content/publication/msp_rural/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "*In Progress*"
+publication: "*Under Review*"
 publication_short: ""

-abstract: "Seen as a potential remedy for decades of disinvestment and physical deterioration in historic town centers, the Main Street Program is a smaller-scale economic development approach that has been adopted by hundreds of communities throughout the rural United States.
-In this paper, I use longitudinal business establishment data to evaluate the viability of the Main Street Program as a means of rural downtown revitalization.
-I implement a difference-in-differences design which estimates the program's causal impact on job growth in the downtown retail district."
+abstract: "The Main Street Program is a popular smaller-scale economic development strategy used to revitalize historic town centers across the rural United States.
+In this paper, I implement a difference-in-differences design using longitudinal business establishment data to estimate the program’s causal impact on job growth in downtown retail districts.
+Using a pooled sample of four Midwest states, I find no significant effect of Main Street Program adoption on downtown jobs or establishments.
+However, when I focus on each state individually, a substantial degree of structural heterogeneity across states exists.
+Specifically, while the other three states demonstrate inconsistent effects in response to program adoption, Iowa emerges as a state where the Main Street Program appears to yield its hypothesized economic benefits to the downtown business districts of participating communities.
+These findings suggest that Main Street Program participation effects are not generalizable across states and that implementation and local context matter."

 # Summary.
 An optional shortened abstract.
 summary: " "